xxl4/me/source/_posts/IT-security-2024-09-19.md

 **ICO and NCA Sign MoU to Provide Joint Support for Cyber Crime Victims**

-The Information Commissioner's Office (ICO) and the National Crime Agency (NCA) have signed a Memorandum of Understanding (MoU) to collaborate in providing support for victims of cyber crime.
+The Information Commissioner's Office (ICO) and the National Crime Agency (NCA) have signed a Memorandum of Understanding (MoU) to collaborate in providing enhanced support for victims of cyber crime.

-**Purpose of the MoU**
+**Enhanced Support for Victims**

-The MoU establishes a framework for the ICO and NCA to work together to:
+The MoU establishes a framework for the two organizations to work together to:

-* Enhance support for victims of cyber crime
+* Provide guidance and support to victims of cyber crime, including those who have experienced data breaches, ransomware attacks, and online fraud.
-* Provide clear guidance on the roles and responsibilities of each organization
-* Share intelligence and information to improve investigations and prosecutions

-**Key Provisions**

-The MoU outlines the following key provisions:

-* **Clear Referral Pathways:** Victims of cyber crime can report incidents to either the ICO or NCA, who will then refer them to the appropriate organization for support.
+* Facilitate reporting and investigation of cyber crimes, ensuring victims receive appropriate assistance and support throughout the process.
-* **Joint Training and Awareness:** The organizations will provide joint training and awareness campaigns to educate the public about cyber crime and victim support options.
+* Develop joint resources and initiatives to educate the public about cyber crime and its impacts.
-* **Data Sharing:** The ICO and NCA will share data and information relevant to cyber crime investigations and prosecutions, within the limits of their respective legal authorities.
-* **Joint Investigations:** In cases where both the ICO and NCA have jurisdiction, they may conduct joint investigations to effectively address cyber crime.

-**Benefits of the Collaboration**
+**Collaboration and Coordination**

-The MoU is expected to have several benefits, including:
+The MoU outlines specific mechanisms for collaboration, including:

-* **Improved Victim Support:** Victims of cyber crime will have a clear understanding of where to seek support and will receive comprehensive assistance from both organizations.
-* **Enhanced Investigations:** The sharing of intelligence and information will improve the effectiveness of investigations and prosecutions of cyber crime.
+* Establishing a joint working group to identify and address emerging cyber crime trends.
+* Sharing information and best practices to enhance the effectiveness of victim support services.
-* **Increased Awareness:** Joint training and awareness campaigns will raise awareness about cyber crime and empower individuals to protect themselves.
+* Conducting joint outreach and engagement activities to raise awareness about cyber crime and victim support.

-**Statement from the ICO**

-Elizabeth Denham, Information Commissioner, said: "This new agreement with the NCA is a significant step to ensure that victims of cyber crime are given the support they need and that the organisations responsible for protecting their rights can work together more closely and effectively."

-**Statement from the NCA**

-Graeme Biggar, Director General of the National Crime Agency, said: "The NCA has put tackling cyber crime at the heart of our mission.
-This new agreement further enhances our capabilities to pursue criminals operating in this area and to provide the best possible support to victims."
+**Strengthening Victim Support**

+The ICO's Commissioner, Elizabeth Denham, emphasized the importance of this partnership in strengthening support for cyber crime victims: "This MoU is a landmark step towards improving the response to and support for victims of cyber crime.
+By working closely with the NCA, we can ensure that victims receive the assistance they need at every stage of their journey."

+Rob Jones, the NCA's Director General of Investigations, added: "This MoU will enable us to build on our existing partnership and deliver an even more effective response to the growing threat of cyber crime.
+By pooling our expertise, we can better protect victims and disrupt the criminals who target them."

+**Conclusion**

+The signing of this MoU marks a significant milestone in enhancing the support available to cyber crime victims in the United Kingdom.
+By combining the resources and expertise of the ICO and the NCA, victims will have access to comprehensive guidance, assistance, and support during and after their ordeal.

 ## JFrog and GitHub unveil open source security integrations
 [Read more](https://www.computerweekly.com/news/366609897/JFrog-and-GitHub-unveil-new-open-source-security-integrations)